In this article, we’re going to look at the advantages and disadvantages of both thermal and cold foggers. Let’s start with thermal foggers.

 No traffic hazards

 Cold foggers produce a practically invisible cloud of fog.
-This won’t cause any traffic hazards, so you can use this type of fogger in cities and other crowded places.
+This won’t cause any traffic hazards, so you can use this type of fogger in cities and other crowded places not only for pest control but for disinfection or sanitization purposes as well.

 Electric ULV foggers are generally quieter than thermal foggers, which is useful in urban areas where noise may be an issue.